robelandro/exitexamcd/README.md

-# Exit Exam Counter
+# Telegram Userbot AI Agent

-Welcome to the Exit Exam Counter project!
-This is a fun and educational project designed to help students keep track of the remaining time until their exit exams.
-The project leverages the Gemini API AI for generating fun and engaging messages and uses the Telegram User API Wrapper `grams.js` to send these messages to a Telegram group.
+Welcome to the Telegram Userbot AI Agent project!
+This project was initially designed to count down the hours until exit exams and send fun messages every hour to a Telegram group.
+However, based on user feedback, it has been transformed into a personal AI agent bot powered by Gemini API.
+The bot now answers questions and fixes grammar through specific commands.

 ## Table of Contents